ymcatwincities/openy_memberships/README.md

 ## Installation

-You could install this module with help of composer.
+You can install this module with help of composer.
 Please, use this command:

 `composer require ymcatwincities/openy_memberships`

-We are strongly recomment to user composer, bc this project require a lot of dependencies.
+We strongly recomment to user composer, because OpenY Membership project requires a lot of dependencies.

-Once you will enable this module, you will have predefined demo content and configuration installed.
+Once you enable this module, you will have predefined demo content and configuration installed.
 If you open /membership-types page, you will see predefined content and links to memberships builder application.